Build & Deploy

 The easiest way to deploy your applications on Koyeb is to connect the git repository containing your source code and let Koyeb manage the rest.

-When using git-driven deployment, each time you push or merge your changes to your production branch, we build your application with all the required dependencies and deploy it to production.
+When using git-driven deployment, by default, each time you push or merge your changes to your production branch, we build your application with all the required dependencies and deploy it to production.
 You benefit from built-in continuous deployment with a completely automated build and deployment process.

 This document explains how to deploy an application from a GitHub repository to Koyeb.